-case of hardship; the courts still could, and often would, decide against awarding custody to the mother.
+From a modern perspective, the Custody of Infants Act of 1839 was a rather moderate advance for women's rights.
+It merely made it possible to apply to a court in case of hardship; the courts still could, and often would, decide against awarding custody to the mother.
 Nevertheless, what is significant is that this first advance in women's rights was directly related to the new emphasis on women's role in the upbringing of their children.
-In an 1849 decision applying the act, the Lord Chancellor argued that the courts should "apply a course which seems best for the interests of the children, without regard ... to the pain which may be inflicted on those who are authors of the difficulty" (cited in Wroath 1998, p.
-115).
+In an 1849 decision applying the act, the Lord Chancellor argued that the courts should "apply a course which seems best for the interests of the children, without regard . . . to the pain which may be inflicted on those who are authors of the difficulty" (cited in Wroath [1998, p.
+115]).
 Wroath comments that this "must be one of the earliest court decisions where the welfare of the children was considered as overriding the interests of the father."

 After child custody, the debate shifted to marital property law.
 In both the United States and England, the main argument of the opponents of reform was once again that extending rights to married women would endanger the institution of marriage.
 Supporters of the reforms, on the other hand, made a number of arguments that linked property rights for married women to children's welfare.
 In the United States, a central stated goal of the reformers was to protect women and their children from a husband's creditors.
 In England, in July 1868 a Select Committee in the House of Commons issued a favorable report on a proposed marital property bill.
-Much of the testimony received by the committee suggested that reform would be particularly beneficial to women from the lower classes and their children.
-The experience of the United States with women's property laws played a considerable role in the debate.
-A New York merchant, serving as a witness to the Select Committee, stated that one of the reasons for reforming the law in that state was "to furnish mothers with power to supply
+Much of the testimony received by the committee suggested that reform would be particularly beneficial to

-&lt;sup>55Changes to divorce law were less contentious and were partially driven by a widely supported desire for administrative streamlining of the divorce process.
+55. Changes to divorce law were less contentious and were partially driven by a widely supported desire for administrative streamlining of the divorce process.

-&lt;sup>56In 1868, an editorial writer for the London Times claimed that "the proposed change would totally destroy the existing relation between husband and wife. ...
-If a woman has her own property, and can apply to her separate use her own earnings, ... what is to prevent her from going where she likes and doing what she pleases?"
+56. In 1868, an editorial writer for the London Times claimed that the proposed change would totally destroy the existing relation between husband and wife. . . .
+If a woman has her own property, and can apply to her separate use her own earnings, . . . what is to prevent her from going where she likes and doing what she pleases?"
 (London Times, April 23, 1868, p.
 8).